-I clearly remember my cardiologist saying no alcohol and high blood pressure.
-But, happily today's physicians from around the world recognizes the benefits of alcohol consumption, even for people with blood pressure problems.
+If you consume a lot of alcohol and high blood pressure was diagnosed then you need to read this page.
+Happily today's physicians from around the world recognizes the benefits of alcohol consumption, and even more so for people with blood pressure problems.

 Since those first reports of no alcohol and high blood pressure, researchers from around the world have been telling us of the benefits of alcohol consumption, particularly red wine.